-How can you forget about its importance?
-As soon as you grasp at it for just a fraction of a second… it goes away.
+How can you forget about Jhana’s importance?
+As soon as you grasp at it for just a fraction of a second… your chance at starting a Jhana just slips away.

-It might have been very close to coming, and yet – when you get excited, anticipate it… bye bye!
-It fades away.
+It might have been very close to coming, and yet – when you get excited, anticipate it… it fades away.

 The less important Jhana is to you – the better chance you have of finding it.

-Monks or other regular practitioners of 20+ years have a much smaller chance of having Jhana visit… you might have a much better chance.
+Monks and other regular practitioners of 20+ years have a much smaller chance of having Jhana visit… you might have a much better chance.

 Myself – I had very little knowledge of levels or states that occur in the mind as one meditates.
 Jhana didn’t mean anything to me when it came… sure it was amazing… but, I was following a very simple process… watch what happens… don’t attach to it with the mind.
 It will pass… and it did..
 Jhana 1, 2, 3, 4, 5, 6, 7, 8 all passed as I attached or grasped at them as little as possible.
 It is much easier not to grasp when they are not built up in your mind as part of the ‘end-game’.